Y0ursTruly/HideJS/README.md

 ## Requesting Help
 You see, although I have an [Express Example](https://github.com/Y0ursTruly/HideJS/blob/main/Illustrations/expressExample.js), it only works with *app.all*, I'd like to be able to change that so it's able to work with all the things that *app* gives(*like get, post, etc*)

+## Update
+Because of new protocols(*since the "Hidden Script" was still showing on the network tab*), when the hidden script is loading, I now pass a `url` parameter to it because `req.url` has a weird looking string attached to what you would think `req.url` should be(a one use password I use for this way of hiding script), so the `url` parameter is what you would expect the `url` to be.
+On a sad note, as much as it's finally hidden(I think), you have to allow popups >:{